A Broker’s Guide to Selling Workers’ Compensation to Hotels in 2025

 - How many rooms do your housekeepers clean daily?

-- Early training is crucial.
+The following benchmarks serve as guiding principles to evaluate their responses to key questions.- Early training is crucial.
 35% of employee injuries occur in the first year of employment.4

 - Housekeeping cleaning quotas less than 15 rooms per day can significantly lower injury rates.5